-- 1. The SourceID field is the primary key, must be a unique integer, and cannot be NULL. - 2.
+- 1. The SourceID field is the primary key, must be a unique integer, and cannot be NULL.
+This field should be implemented as an auto number/identity field. - 2.
 The Organization field should contain a text description of the agency or organization that created the data. - 3.
 The SourceDescription field should contain a more detailed description of where the data was actually obtained. - 4.
 A default value of "Unknown" may be used for the source contact information fields in the event that this information is not known. - 5.
 Each source must be associated with a metadata record in the ISOMetadata table.
 As such, the MetadataID must reference a valid MetadataID from the ISOMetadata table.
 The ISOMetadata table should be populated with an appropriate record prior to adding a source to the Sources table.
 A default MetadataID of 0 can be used for a source with unknown or uninitialized metadata.